Rich snippets can help you increase your organic CTR by making your content stand out in the SERPs.

 There are many different types of structured data, but the most common one is schema.org.

-Schema.org is a code vocabulary that you can use to mark up your content in a way that Google understands.
+Think of it like a vocabulary that you can use to mark up your content in a way that Google understands.

 You can learn more about schema.org and how to implement it on your website here.